dodgyturtle/terraform-provider-edgecenter/README.md

 ```shell
 $ touch ~/.terraformrc
 ```
-For using terraform without VPN, you should configure mirror:
+For using terraform without VPN, you should configure mirror in `~/.terraformrc` file:

 ```terraform
 provider_installation {